Jono Manson - 1973

 - Blaskans Vänner, Sweden (March 2023)

-The songs here are diverse and genre-bending, drawing on roots, rock, soul, and country traditions as they paint vivid portraits of resilient characters standing tall in the face of time’s relentless march, and Manson’s performances are similarly determined, delivered with a passion and conviction that’s as honest as it is empathetic.
-While it would be easy for Manson to rest on his laurels at this point in his career, Stars Enough To Guide Me is anything but a trip down memory lane; rather, it’s the start of a brand-new chapter, the work of an artist determined to continue forging his legacy one song at a time.
+Manson's songs are diverse and genre-bending, drawing on roots, rock, soul, pop and country traditions as they paint vivid portraits of resilient characters standing tall in the face of time’s relentless march, and his performances are similarly determined, delivered with a passion and conviction that’s as honest as it is empathetic.
+While it would be easy for him to rest on his laurels at this point in his career, each new release is anything but a trip down memory lane; but rather the start of a brand-new chapter, the work of an inspired artist determined to continue forging his legacy one song at a time.

 Born and raised in New York, Manson began his professional career in the 1970s as a teenager in the city’s dirty dive bars, where six-hour gigs were the norm and nights out rarely ended before sunrise.
-By the early ’80s, Manson was a highly respected figure on the club circuit, and his band, Joey Miserable and The Worms, were a force to be reckoned with.
+By the early ’80s, Manson was a highly respected figure on the club circuit and his band, Joey Miserable and The Worms, a six-piece party band that seamlessly melded jump blues, funk, rockabilly, country, and R&B, were a force to be reckoned with.
 The New York Times called the group “local heroes” and credited them with influencing “countless” other acts, including the likes of Joan Osborne, who hailed them as “master entertainers” who “always had the crowds eating out of their hands.”